BCP

 While the 66-year-old financier died by suicide in August while awaiting his trial for sex trafficking charges, his victims still await justice.
 Epstein’s estate, which is valued at more than $500 million, should ultimately be distributed to every single one of his victims.
 His estate lawyers expect the court approval of a victim-compensation fund, which could be used to expedite compensation to victims in lieu of a lawsuit.
 Other Epstein victims may wish to pursue their lawsuit and be heard in court.

-Hach & Rose, LLP, has the vast experience needed to manage the complexities of a high-profile abuse case.
+Hach Rose Schirripa & Cheverie LLP, has the vast experience needed to manage the complexities of a high-profile abuse case.
 We can advise you about your options, including whether participating in the victim-compensation fund or pursuing a lawsuit may be your best course of action.
 We can also help you with your case if the New York’s Child Victims Act (CVA) is giving you a second chance at justice.

 For over 30 years, our attorneys have helped hundreds of abuse victims across the nation, enabling them to fight for justice.
 While we understand that financial compensation can never fully reconcile all the pain and trauma victims have suffered, we hope that it helps provide a stepping stone into a new, positive direction.